Bishop John Noonan

 Pope John Paul II conferred the title of monsignor upon Reverend John Noonan on October 22, 2001.
 Pope Benedict XVI named him auxiliary bishop of Miami, June 21, 2005 and he was ordained to the episcopacy, August 24, 2005 at the Cathedral of St. Mary, Miami.
 The Holy Father appointed him bishop of Orlando on October 23, 2010, and his installation ceremony occurred on December 16, 2010, at the Basilica of the National Shrine of Mary, Queen of the Universe.

 Bishop Noonan serves as the Episcopal Liaison to Catholic Volunteers in Florida, and serves as a member of the United States Conference of Catholic Bishops’ Committee on Catholic Education and as a member of its Charter for the Protection of Youth and Young Adults.
-He also serves on the Episcopal Advisory Council of the National Association of Catholic Chaplains.
+He also represents Region XIV on the National Association of Catholic Chaplains Episcopal Advisory Council.
 In September 2012, Bishop Noonan was appointed to serve on a United States Conference of Catholic Bishops “working group” that will follow up on key areas that emerged during the 10-year review of The Application of Ex corde Ecclesiae for the United States.

 On August 15, 1990, Pope John Paul II issued an apostolic constitution on Catholic higher education entitled Ex corde Ecclesiae.
 The Apostolic Constitution described the identity and mission of Catholic colleges and universities and provided General Norms to help fulfill its vision.